shivaraj110/util-scripts/README.md

 personal shorthand bash scripts for making things easier
 ## commands :-
     cexec <filename> <arg1> <arg2> ... <argn>
-by default i am leaving it to support only 3 args xD
+by default i am leaving it to support only 3 args including the filename xD